Friday, March 16, 2018

 Sparky's first book signing.

-Sparky was the cutest, and definitely the shortest celebrity at a recent Make a Difference fundraiser in support of the Ron Brown Scholarship Fund.
+Sparky was the cutest and definitely the shortest celebrity at a recent Make a Difference fundraiser in support of the Ron Brown Scholarship Fund.

 The lucky winner was Patti Packard.
 She will get a choice of being either a good person or a bad character in my next novel, due out late in 2018.
 (Book #3 Tormenta Isla is just a couple of weeks away from being published!)

-Diego, Thomas and Lynda
+Diego, Thomas, and Lynda,

-I was delighted to add a healthy donation to the fund on behalf of both myself and my friend Diego Medina.
-Diego is the talented illustrator of our bilingual book for children – The Adventures of Thomas the Cat / Las Aventuras de Tomas el Gato.
 We have been setting aside a portion of our book sales for the scholarship fund, and this was the perfect event to present the donation.
-According to Gwen Brown the fundraiser brought in a little over $8800.00 Canadian.
-All of the funds will be used for assisting students, nothing is spent on administrative costs.
+According to Gwen Brown, the fundraiser brought in a little over $8800.00 Canadian.
+All of the funds will be used for assisting students; nothing is spent on administrative costs.

 ~

-The day after the fundraiser our other little pooch Max and I went on an odyssey to his new home in Arizona.
-As I mentioned in a previous blog, Lawrie has been diagnosed with a debilitating disease – PSP, Progressive Supranuclear Palsy.
+As I mentioned in a previous blog, Lawrie has been diagnosed with a debilitating disease.
 The left side of his body doesn’t get the messages from his brain as quickly as the right side does.
-PSP creates serious stability and mobility issues for him.
+It creates serious stability and mobility issues for him.

-Max waiting for boat ride to Cancun
+Max waiting for a boat ride to Cancun

-Having two energetic dogs underfoot is too risky for Lawrie, and as much as we loved the fuzzy little guy Max had to find a new home.
-Fortunately for us our friend Janet Cummins sent our blog post to her friend Dianne in Arizona.
-Dianne Stocks who has had other rescue dogs, including her current beautiful girl Willow, agreed to adopt Max.
+Having two energetic dogs underfoot is too risky for Lawrie, and as much as we loved the fuzzy little guy, Max had to find a new home.
+Fortunately for us, our friend Janet Cummins sent our blog post to her friend Dianne in Arizona.
+Dianne Stocks, who has had other rescue dogs, including her current beautiful girl Willow, agreed to adopt Max.

-Max - keeping an eye on our wheelchair
+Max keeping an eye on wheelchair

-At the airport the porters and wheelchair assistants were a huge help to us, bustling us to the head of the immigration line, the check-in line, then outside for a doggy pee break before he had to be surrendered to the baggage handlers.
-I had to use the wheelchair service because of course two days before I was due to make the trip my sciatica decided to act up, making walking or standing extremely painful.
+At the airport, the porters and wheelchair assistants were a huge help to us, bustling us to the head of the immigration line, the check-in line, then outside for a doggy pee break before he had to be surrendered to the baggage handlers.
+I had to use the wheelchair service because of course, two days before I was due to make the trip, my sciatica decided to act up, making walking or standing extremely painful.
 (Perfect timing!)

 Dianne and I at Phoenix airport

-Back on Isla at the Ultramar ferry dock I was faced with a not too long, but still painful walk from the boat to the car park.
+Back on Isla at the Ultramar ferry dock, I was faced with a not-too-long, but still painful walk from the boat to the car park.
 I turned to one of the baggage handlers that I recognized and asked, “Would you give me and this empty dog cage a lift to the parking lot?”

 He laughed and said, “Sure, hop on!”

-I finished my two day odyssey riding on a diablito, Isla-style.
+I finished my two-day odyssey riding on a diablito, Isla-style.

-Our best wishes to Dianne, Willow and Maxie.
+Our best wishes to Dianne, Willow, and Maxie.
 We hope life is good to you as well.

 Hasta Luego